fmoliveira/delightful-fediverse-apps/Watchlist-for-ActivityPub-developer-resources.md

 * [**tags-pub**](https://gitlab.com/evanp/tags-pub): Provides hashtag objects on the ActivityPub network. `Apache-2.0, Javascript`

-* [**Pherephone**](https://github.com/writeas/pherephone): An ActivityPub server that reblogs all the statuses of certain actors.
-You set it up to follow a few accounts and it Announces everything they post. `AGPL-3.0, Go`
+* :heavy_check_mark: [**Pherephone**](https://github.com/writeas/pherephone): An ActivityPub server that reblogs all the statuses of certain actors.
+You set it up to follow a few accounts and it announces everything they post. `AGPL-3.0, Go`

 #### Testing